RaviSoji/get_imagenet/ilsvrc2012/README.md

 1. `download_and_uncompress.sh`:
     downloads and uncompresses the training and validation set "tarballs".
 2. `sort_validation_set.py`:
-    makes the validation set directory consistent with the training set.
+    makes the directory structure of the validation set consistent with the training set.
 3. `get_bounding_boxes.py`:
     extracts the bounding data from the XML files.
     See `get_ilsvrc.sh` for usage.
 4. `build_tf_records.py`:
-    Builds TensorFlow records for speed up IO for model training.
+    builds TensorFlow records for speed up IO for model training.
 5. `get_ilsvrc.sh`:
-    If nothing is broken, this script lets the user download the dataset in usable format without having to understand the dataset details.
+    if nothing is broken, this script lets the user download the dataset in usable format without having to understand the dataset details.

-### Files
+### Input Files
 1. `unique_synsets.txt`
   - Each of the 1000 lines contains a unique synset label.
   - They have the form `nXXXXXXXXXX`, e.g. `n01751748`.